 Production is seasonal and chicken is only available through summer and fall.
 Pre-ordering is available in March of each year.

-Chickens are limited and pre-oders are filled usually filled by May of each year.
+Chickens are limited and pre-oders are filled usually filled quickly.
+The order form is send out via our email newsletter each year on March 1st.

 * Our chickens are uninspected, meaning they are not processed in a provincially inspected chicken processing facility.
 This means that Luna Field Farm Pasture-Raised Chickens can not be purchased for resale and can only be sold direct from farmer to eater.